Shop RNIB Donate now

 Research

-In 2022, RNIB published its first research into the accessibility of video games, covering not only the perspectives of players, but also developers of games and the engines that power them.
+In 2022, RNIB published its first research into the accessibility of video games, covering not only the perspectives of gamers, but also developers of games and the engines that power them.
 Amongst many other findings, it was revealed that although many developers wanted to implement accessibility into their titles, there were not enough resources or available avenues for knowledge sharing that would make this process as easy as it should be.

 Symposium

-Leading on from the RNIB’s accessible gaming research , October 2022 saw RNIB hold, in conjunction with Abertay University in Dundee, the Accessible Gaming Symposium, bringing together both players and industry professionals from all over the world in a hybrid setting.
+Leading on from the RNIB’s accessible gaming research , October 2022 saw RNIB hold, in conjunction with Abertay University in Dundee, the Accessible Gaming Symposium, bringing together both gamers and industry professionals from all over the world in a hybrid setting.
 Both in-person and online discussions were had as to the current state of game accessibility, what needed to change to move things forward and the possibilities for the future.

 This event was a resounding success with discussion on frustration points and potential solutions.
 Some of the most experienced stakeholders from studios across the world including Activision Blizzard King, Ubisoft, Xbox, EA and many others joined these discussions, cementing a brighter future for any gamers with vision impairments who need accessibility features.

-Design for Every Gamer Webinars
+Design for Every Gamer webinars

 RNIB supports VI Gaming peer-support groups for adults who would like to connect with other blind and partially sighted people with an interest in video games and gaming.
 The groups are a fun, social space to meet other gamers, chat about the games you’ve been playing, and share accessibility tips and advice.

-The groups are region-specific ad cover much of the UK.
+The groups are region-specific and cover much of the UK.
 They are led by RNIB volunteers, and group meetings take place on Microsoft Teams and Discord.
 Along with regular group meetings online, VI Gaming Group volunteers work in collaboration with RNIB’s Community Connection team to hold gaming-themed events.

 We are currently looking for Community Supporter (Groups) to lead and support new VI Gaming groups in areas not covered by our existing groups.
 To find out about your nearest VI Gaming group, or to get involved in volunteering for RNIB, please call the RNIB Helpline on 0303 123 9999 or email [email protected].